Cryptophyllium

-Cryptophyllium is a new (2021) genus of leaf insects in the tribe Phylliini.
-The current distribution is probably incomplete, but includes southern China, Sri Lanka, Indo-China, Malesia and western Pacific islands.
+Cryptophyllium is a genus of leaf insects in the tribe Phylliini, described in 2021.
+Its distribution is probably incomplete, but includes southern China, Sri Lanka, Indo-China, Malesia and western Pacific islands.

 Description

-Several species were previously placed in the genus Phyllium (subgenus Phyllium) which is very similar.
-Females of Cryptophyllium have antennae typically with the fourth segment short and disk-like at least 3× wider than long, and shorter than any of the following three segments.
-With Phyllium, the fourth antennal segment is as tall as wide, of a similar height to each of the following three segments length and not notably shorter.
-Females range from 77 to 107 mm long and males from about 55–90 mm.
+Several species were previously placed in the genus Phyllium (subgenus Phyllium), which is very similar.
+Females of Cryptophyllium typically have antennae with short and disk-like fourth segments which are at least three times wider than they are long, and shorter than any of the following three segments.
+In Phyllium, the fourth antennal segment is as tall as it is wide and is of a similar height to each of the following three segments' length.
+Cryptophillium females are 77–107 mm long and males are about 55–89 mm.

 Species

-The Phasmida Species File currently (July 2021) lists:
+As of July 2021, the Phasmida Species File lists: